Bill Clinton: I wouldn't have done anything differently with Lewinsky affair

 "Because people would be using the facts instead of the imagined facts.
 If the facts were the same today, I wouldn't," said Clinton, who was doing the "Today" interview along with author James Patterson to promote a new book they've written together titled "The President Is Missing."

 In 1998, Clinton first denied then admitted to an affair with Lewinsky, who had been a White House intern at the time.
-The scandal launched a lengthy investigation that ended with Clinton becoming the the second-ever president to be impeached.
+The scandal launched a lengthy investigation that ended with Clinton becoming the second president to be impeached.

 The contentious interview came months after Sen. Kirsten Gillibrand, D-N.Y., suggested that Clinton should have resigned after his relationship with Lewinsky became public.

-Clinton, however, also admitted to Melvin that he’d never privately apologized to Lewinsky over the ordeal.
+Clinton, however, also admitted to Melvin that he has never privately apologized to Lewinsky over the ordeal.

 "I've never talked to her," Clinton said, adding that he had publicly apologized to Lewinsky and “everybody in the world.”